The Grand Teton's Upper Exum Climbing Route

 These climbers are at the Upper Crossover

-The Fang at the Lower Crossover
+The Lower Crossover

-Variations that are usually avoided:
+Variation that is usually avoided:

 The slabs just below the Lower Crossover